Apodini/Apodini/Documentation/Components/Inter-Component Communication.md

 - sender: the component type which initiated the interaction.
 This can be any `Handler`
 - target: the component type the sender component is trying to invoke.
 This must be an `InvocableHandler`
 - target identifier: the identifier of the target component
-- parameters: An object which stores the values we want to pass to target's `@Parameter`s
+- parameters: An object which stores the values we want to pass to the target's `@Parameter`s

 An interaction may be one-way (ie, the target doesn't send a response, or the response is discarded by the invocation manager), and the target does not necessarily know if it is being accessed by another handler (via the invocation manager) or by a "normal" client.